 "It's Time" is the highly anticipated SEC Storied documentary which depicts the unique relationship between former SEC players Chucky Mullins and Brad Gaines.

 The film by Peabody Award-winning documentarian Fritz Mitchell takes an in-depth look at the inspirational friendship between Gaines, a former Vanderbilt fullback, and Mullins, a former Mississippi defensive back.
 Their lives became intertwined on Oct.
 28, 1989 when Mullins put a devastating hit on Gaines near the Mississippi end zone.
 The collision left Mullins paralyzed and Gaines troubled with guilt for having played an unknowing role in the injury.</span>

 Several personalities featured in the documentary, including Gaines, Mitchell and former Mississippi head coach Billy Brewer, will discuss their participation after the screening.

-Bean Creative Labs is happy to once again collaborate with Fritz on the project.
+Bean Labs was happy to once again collaborate with Fritz on the project.
 We provided the title design and animations for the film which premiered Sept 4th.